-The buyer of the property is the deductor of the tax.
-It is his or her responsibility to furnish the information regarding the transaction online on the TIN website.
+The buyer of the property has to make the payment of TDS.
+It is his or her responsibility to furnish the information regarding the immovable property transaction online on the TIN website.
 After successfully providing details of the transaction, the deductor can:

 If you make the payment through a bank, note that the bank will make the payment without digitization of any challan.
 The bank will get the challan details online from the form filed on www.tin-nsdl.com.